DuyVo96/DuyVo96/README.md

 - 👋 Hi, I’m Duy Vo 🇻🇳
 - 🌱 I’m on the journey of being Web3 Dev 🧑‍💻
 - 📫 How to reach me: vominhduy.cokhi@gmail.com
-- ⚡ Fun fact: In the past I were a mechanical engineer
+- ⚡ Fun fact: In the past I was a mechanical engineer